WHO on alert for outbreaks of undiagnosed pneumonia in China affecting children

 The statement adds that, according to the studies carried out and the tests provided by the Asian giant, “no” affected adults were registered, “which suggests some exposure in schools”.
 For this reason, “ProMED awaits more definitive information on the etiology and extent of this worrying disease in China.”

 In addition to this, Silver raised the alarm regarding a possible pandemic.
-While he stated that “it is too early” to project whether the situation could escalate and have a magnitude similar to that of Covid-19, he did not rule out that scenario.
+While he stated that “it is too early” to project whether the situation might escalate and have a magnitude similar to that of Covid-19, he did not rule out that scenario.
 “The pandemic clock is ticking, we just don’t know what time it is”he concluded.

 Scientists at a top-secret laboratory “prepare the tools” in case of a bird flu pandemic